J2PCastro/devops-23-24-PSM-1231836/ca3/part2/README.md

 Here we are creating a directory for Tomcat, downloading the latest version of Tomcat, extracting the downloaded file, and changing the ownership of the Tomcat directory to the vagrant user.
 The rest of the script is the same as before.
+Notice that we are using the version 10.1.23 of Tomcat, and we are downloading it from the Apache archive website.

+### Note on Apache Tomcat

+We could use the latest version of Tomcat by downloading it from the official Apache Tomcat website.
+To check the latest version of Tomcat, navigate [here](https://dlcdn.apache.org/tomcat/).
+In this website you can see all the latest versions of Tomcat.
+Since the version used in this report is v10, enter the `tomcat-10/` directory, then enter the version directory that should look something like `v10.1.24/` (this number may vary depending on whatever is the latest version), and finally enter the `bin/` directory.
+Here you will find the latest version of Tomcat.
+To use the latest version on the provision script simply copy the URL from the browser and paste it in the `wget` command in the provision script adding the correct version of tomcat to the URL.
+The rest of the script should remain the same.
+Just note that if a future version of Tomcat is released, the URL will change and the script will most likely fail.
+The reason Ubuntu package manager is not used to install Tomcat is because the packages are not up-to-date and the latest version of Tomcat is not available in the Ubuntu repositories.

 ## Issue 5: Missing plugins and dependencies

-A plugin and a dependency were missing from the build.gradle file.
+In the application developed in CA2 Part2 a plugin and a dependency were missing from the build.gradle file.
 The plugin was the `war` plugin and the dependency was the `spring-boot-starter-tomcat` dependency.
 The `war` plugin is used to generate `.war` files necessary for deployment of the app to an external servlet (Tomcat in this instance).
 The `spring-boot-starter-tomcat` is used to, in very simple terms, include he Tomcat servlet container during runtime, saying that our application will be running on a servlet container.
-To address this issue, we need to open the build.gradle file in the application and add the following
+To address this issue, we need to open the build.gradle file in the application and add the following lines:
-lines:

 ```groovy
 plugins {